mzeleniy/MIT-futuremakers/README.md

 what did you notice about the computations that you ran in the TensorFlow programs (i.e. interactive models) in the tutorial? when i ran the first set of code the values did not actually get multiplied out because the tensorflow was lazy in the not interactive environment. i also ran this code through an editor (atom) and then opened it through my terminal, where the values were actually calculated.

+day 8 - today i learned about the structure of neural networks and how they are built. the session was long, but I learned more by rewatching the sessions. code in process

+day 9 - in process

+day 10 -
+How do you think Machine Learning or AI concepts were utilized in the design of this game?
+In this game the creators utilized the skillsets that recruiters would need to look for when hiring employees.
+Using these skillsets the AI began to recognize the pattern of what was looked for when hiring workers.
+The orange workers were also the ones with the best assets.
+The best workers would go to the front of the line because AI learned thats where I would look first.
+Can you give a real-world example of a biased machine learning model, and share your ideas on how you make this model more fair, inclusive, and equitable?
+Please reflect on why you selected this specific biased model.
+An example of a biased machine learning model could be one that predicts test scores from different places around NYC.
+Because of outside factors like family situation and poverty level students are capable of attending school at differnt amounts.
+Usually environments with lower class families require students to work more and study less often.
+However, just because a student is from a certain place does not mean they could easily be an outlier.
+The model would be predicting straight off the bat that those students would be doing worse